BumblebeeBat/FlyingFox/docs/channels.md

 `to` tells which side of the channel to put your money into.
 It is possible to put money into channels you don't control. `delay` is only used when you first create a new channel.

 #### Closing a channel normally:
-Change `fast` to `True`, have both parties sign the channel contract, and publish to the blockchain.
+Create a new channel block with `fast` set to `True`, have both parties sign the channel contract, and publish to the blockchain.

 #### Closing a channel when your partner is gone:
 Take the most recent channel contract that your partner paid you with, sign it, and publish it to the blockchain.
 You have to wait `delay` blocks, then you can publish a close-channel tx like